unswexplains/unswexplains.github.io/ff3ee5fc82f5/content.md

   });
 </script>

 Bars are an effective way to visualise many kinds of data.
-In fact, you can think of them as the default way - try using bars, and only use something else if bars turn out not to work so well.
+In fact, you can think of them as the default - try using bars, and only use something else if bars don't work so well.

-Why are bars so effective?
+Why are they so effective?
 Partly because they're simple, and partly because they're commonly enough used that people know how to interpret them.
 Sometimes, if you use a less common kind of visualisation, it can take a while for people to understand it.

-However, because they are so commonly used, you might sometimes try a different kind of visualisation just for variety, or just to make the visualisation stand out from others.
+Being commonly used has its downside, though - bars can become repetitive.
+So you might sometimes try a different kind of visualisation, just for variety, or just to make it stand out from others.

 # Alternatives

-You could visualise this population data using points or lines instead.
+Rather than using bars, you could visualise the population data using points or lines instead.
 Try it for yourself:

 <label><input type="radio" name="chart2" onclick="chart2.update({chart: {type: 'column'}})" checked/>Bars</label>
 <label><input type="radio" name="chart2" onclick="chart2.update({chart: {type: 'scatter'}})"/>Points</label>